One-dimensional asymmetrically interacting quantum droplets in Bose-Bose mixtures: Theoretical framework

 \section{Theoretical framework}

-In this section, we present two theoretical methods for investigating the ground-state properties and collective excitations of one-dimensional quantum droplets in weakly interacting Bose-Bose mixtures, both qualitatively and quantitatively.
-We numerically solve the extended GPE to provide a comprehensive study of the static and dynamic behaviors, which will be compared with predictions from a variational approach (VA) and a sum-rule approach.
+In this section, we present three theoretical methods for investigating the ground-state properties and collective excitations of one-dimensional quantum droplets in weakly interacting Bose-Bose mixtures, both qualitatively and quantitatively.
+We numerically solve the extended GPE to provide a comprehensive study of the static and dynamic behaviors, which will be compared with predictions from a variational approach, the sum-rule approach, and the linearization technique.